diagrid-labs/workflow-patterns-spring-boot/README.md

 ### Suspend and Resume

 In this example we test the suspend and resume commands for a workflow instance.
-To validate that the operation was successful we check on the workflow instance status.
+To validate that the the operations were successful we check on the workflow instance status.

 Once the application is running, you can invoke the endpoint using `cURL` or [`HTTPie`](https://httpie.io/).